Gardeners are masters at reusing and recycling almost everything, even banana peels in garden, as part of their day-to-day gardening practices.

-However, banana peels are something else entirely.
+However, including banana peels in your garden is something else entirely.
 While these work as compost, there are so many other ways to use this wonderful green trash.
 Let’s take a look.

 My answer to this is why not?
+Eat bananas, enjoy their nutrition, and then reuse the peels!
 Banana peels are something we never use in foodstuffs.
-We tear the wrapping off of the banana and most people toss it in the trash.
+We tear the wrapping off of the banana, and most people toss it in the trash.
 I know, I know, garden brethren, you’re already gasping and shaking your heads.
 Say it isn’t so!
 But it is.
 Most people just toss their banana peels away.
 After all, what are they going to use them for?

-Even if you aren’t gardening outside, banana peels can be used in a “tea” to sprinkle houseplants and even in some aquariums use for potassium, calcium, and manganese additions.
-If using in aquariums, make sure you use organic-only and hand-scrub these banana peels very hard.
+Even if you aren’t gardening outside, you can use peels in water by making a “tea” to sprinkle on houseplants.
+They can also be used in some aquariums to add potassium, calcium, and manganese.
+If using them in aquariums, ensure they are organic bananas and scrub the banana peels thoroughly by hand.

 That said, we’re a gardening page; not an aquaculture one.
 Let’s talk dirt.